Genesis 34 – Simeon and Levi Massacre the Men of Shechem

 i.
 Jacob chose a place to live for all the wrong reasons.
 He wanted to be close to the city (Genesis 33:18), though the city had a strong and ungodly influence.
 God called him to Bethel, and Jacob’s poor choice of a place to live left his family open to ungodly influence.

 c.
 Went out to see the daughters of the land: Dinah’s desire to do this was understandable but unwise.
-Jacob did not make sure she was properly supervised.
-To allow unsupervised socialization in a pagan town was a failure of responsibility on the part of Jacob and Leah.
+Jacob did not make sure she was properly supervised and protected.
+To allow unsupervised socialization in an immoral community was a failure of responsibility on the part of Jacob and Leah.
 We don’t know the specific family dynamics between the parents and the daughter, so it is impossible to say to what degree Dinah may or may not have gone out to see the daughters of the land in disregard to the guidance of her parents.

 i.
 “Unattached young women were considered fair game in cities of the time, in which promiscuity was not only common but, in fact, a part of the very religious system itself.”
 (Morris)